<HEAR THE WATER SPEAK: NIBI

 Drought

-By 2060, the frequency of very hot 90-degree days in northern Wisconsin is expected to increase to 20 days per year.
-What is the potential impact of these changes on water resources?
+By the 2060, the frequency of very hot 90-degree days in Wisconsin is expected to triple from from a statewide average of 9 to 26 days per year What is the potential impact of these changes on our water?

 Activity Guide